Hamcastle/Hamcastle.github.io/about.md

 ## Why on Earth does this page exist!?

-In order to serve as:
+I've never liked the idea of having to keep or maintain a blog, so this is a static portfolio that'll get updated when I feel like it.
+It therefore exists to serve as:

  1. a point of contact for those looking to get in touch with me for various reasons.
  2. a place to host copies of my academic work.
- 3. a place to document various extra-curricular projects that do things with data, or that otherwise make dumb art and services using deep learning.
+ 3. a place to document various course-related or extracurricular projects that do things with data, or that otherwise make dumb art and services using deep learning.

+Most of the content I have planned falls into the third category.
+My work, scientific and otherwise, has been done alone.
+I've therefore never had much use for something like Github.
+I'd still like to be able to document what I've done over the years, however, so lots of code for each posted project is going to be right there in the initial commit.

+Nevertheless, in most cases it's been long enough and I've grown enough that I plan to edit and modify them to my current standard as show-pieces for various skills.